Premium Managed WordPress Hosting for Serious Websites @ ₹49

 • Websites: Usually support business goals indirectly through information sharing and marketing.

-• Web Applications: Web Applications: Often directly tied to business operations, customer service, or revenue generation.
+• Web Applications: Often directly tied to business operations, customer service, or revenue generation.

 7. Development and Maintenance Costs